karpitony/eft-where-am-i/README_en.md

 **2. Take a screenshot during EFT raids.**

 - The default screenshot key is `PrtSc`.
-- If `Auto Screenshot Detection` has been turned on, your location will be automatically updated each time you take a screenshot.
+- If `Auto Screenshot Detection` is enabled, your location will be automatically updated each time you take a screenshot.
   <br />

 **3. Click the `Force Run` button.**
-If you have activated `Auto Screenshot Detection`, you can skip this step.
+If you have enabled `Auto Screenshot Detection`, you can skip this step.

 <img src="assets/screenshot01.png" alt="screenshot01" width="800">